DannyNemer/dantil/README.md

 ```
 <a name="module_danny-util.tryCatchWrapper"></a>
 ### dannyUtil.tryCatchWrapper(callback) ⇒ <code>Mixed</code>
 Executes the passed function within a `try` block.
-If an error is thrown, removes parentheses surrounding file paths in its stack trace for the iTerm open-file-path shortcut, and colors the error type name (e.g., "TypeError") red.
+If an error is thrown, removes parentheses surrounding file paths in its stack trace for the iTerm open-file-path shortcut, and colors the error type name (e.g., `TypeError`) red.

 **Kind**: static method of <code>[danny-util](#module_danny-util)</code>
 **Returns**: <code>Mixed</code> - The value returned by `callback`, if any.